Skip to content

 Vertex Distance Power Correction

-Select a Starting Vertex Distance and Power Magnitude
+Starting Vertex Distance and Power Magnitude

-Vertex Distance for Glasses to Contact Lens Power
+How Vertex Distance Affects Contact Lens Power

 Why effective power changes when the lens moves closer